-The NPort S8000's traffic prioritization capability provides Quality of Service (QoS) to your network by making data delivery more reliable.
-You can prioritize traffic on your network to ensure that high priority data is transmitted with minimum delay.
-Traffic can be controlled by a set of rules to obtain the required Quality of Service for your network.
+The NPort S9000's traffic prioritization capability provides Quality of Service (QoS) to your network by making data delivery more reliable.
+Prioritize traffic on your network to ensure that high-priority data is transmitted with minimum delay.
+Traffic can be controlled by a set of rules to get the required Quality of Service for your network.
 The rules define different types of traffic and specify how each type should be treated as it passes through the switch.
-The NPort S8000 can inspect both IEEE 802.1p/1Q layer 2 CoS tags, and even layer 3 TOS information to provide consistent classification of the entire network.
-The NPort S8000's QoS capability improves the performance and determinism of industrial networks for mission-critical applications.
+The NPort S9000 can inspect both IEEE 802.1p/1Q layer 2 CoS tags, and even layer 3 TOS information to provide consistent classification of the entire network.
+The NPort S9000's QoS capability improves the performance and determinism of industrial networks for mission-critical applications.